longhornadam/QuizForge/dev/QuizForge_FullStack.md

 ## Safety/Formatting
 - ASCII only; escape inner quotes.
 - Keep output concise: no extra explanations inside payload tags.
+- Prefer file delivery; if forced to base64, keep tags tight and explain briefly that file delivery was unavailable.
 - If unable to zip, explain briefly and fall back to JSON 3.0 helper.

 ## Stimuli, Prose/Poetry, and Code